forcedotcom/SalesforceMobileSDK-iOS/readme.md

 ### What's New in 7.1

-- We’ve improved support for sending unauthenticated REST requests to external endpoints.
-Mobile SDK now provides a shared global instance of its REST client.
-This REST client doesn’t require OAuth authentication and is unaware of the concept of user.
-Native apps can use it to send custom unauthenticated requests to non-Salesforce endpoints before or after the user logs in to Salesforce.
-- We’ve added support for using biometric input to supply application passcodes.
-- We’ve updated our Swift template app to Swift version 5.0 and Xcode version 10.2.
-- Mobile SDK for iOS raises its master key security to use Secure Enclave on devices that support it.
-We’ve also strengthened our master key encryption to use a 256-bit elliptic curve cryptography (ECC) private key.
-- For profiling how Mobile SDK operations affect an app’s runtime performance, we’ve added signposts to Mobile SDK libraries.

 **SmartSync Data Framework Updates**
 - SmartSync Data Framework now supports a batch sync up target that uses the Salesforce Composite API for uploading groups of up to 25 records per call.
 - New methods allow native apps to stop and restart in-flight sync operations.
 To reflect the new sync state, we’ve added a stopped sync status.